Dariush-Mehdiaraghi/highway-sequencer/README.md

 # highway-sequencer 🛣 COMPX Project with [Luka Kramer](https://github.com/remarkies)

->Your composing skills lack the melodic genius of a good old american highway?
+>Your composing skills lack the melodic genius of a good old American highway?
 We got you covered:

 Select a webcam and place your notes on the highway when a car passes through it the note will be triggered. 🎶